 Below are the 6 things to consider when putting together your online contest.

-Sani from Bridge Connect Africa Initiative (BCAI), an organisation helping women and youths in Kano, Nigeria, reached out to me and pointed out they would like to work together with Z’axis Magazine/BlankPaperz to get more people to read Z’axis Magazine.
+- Collaboration is the new competition: Sani from Bridge Connect Africa Initiative (BCAI), an organisation helping women and youths in Kano, Nigeria, reached out to me and pointed out they would like to work together with Z’axis Magazine/BlankPaperz to get more people to read Z’axis Magazine.
 And together we worked!
-Through BCAI’s sponsorship we set up an online contest and the rules were simple:
+Through BCAI’s sponsorship, we set up an online contest and the rules were simple:

 - Like this photo & follow @bridgeconnectng @zaxismag @bpaperz